rrafal/dev-guide/principles.md

 Testing levels:

-* unit testing - one function
+* unit testing - one function or class
-* component interface testing - public interface
+* component interface testing - public interface of a package
 * integration testing - few components working together
 * system testing - entire system, from DB to UI